yamesant/guider/README.md

 This is a console application packaged as a .NET CLI tool.

-The tool generates a GUID and copies it to the clipboard.
+It generates a GUID and copies it to the clipboard for convenient access.

+The project the `System.CommandLine` library for parsing command-line arguments and `TextCopy` for clipboard functionality.
+Additionally, it includes integration tests.